riot/riot.github.io/api/misc.md

 <span class="tag red">&gt;= v3.13</span>

 Riot removes by default all the falsy attribute expressions.
 However in some cases like for the `<input>` elements the `value` attribute should be always preserved [see also issue/2629](https://github.com/riot/riot/issues/2629).
-By setting `keepValueAttributes=true` riot will no longer remove the the `value` attributes even if its value is falsy.
+By setting `keepValueAttributes=true` riot will no longer remove the `value` attributes even if its value is falsy.

 ``` js